beepboop271/ctf-writeups-solutions/google2021/david-and-the-tree/README.md

 The zip file format is primarily an archive format: it takes many files and directories, and converts them into a single file which can be extracted back into the original directory structure.
 It *also* supports compression, however an important part of this compression is that it is applied on a per-file basis.
 Each file is compressed independently.
 This is different from a `.tar.gz` file, which first uses tar to package the directory structure into a single file, then gzips the resulting file all at once.

 Since each file is compressed individually, the zip file as a whole will not contain the tree(s) I am searching for.
 Initially, I did not remember this fact, so I made some uninformed searches like "zip view huffman tree".
-However, I stumbled upon this thread: [What tool lets me see gzip's Huffman table and blocks?](https://stackoverflow.com/questions/28253173/what-tool-lets-me-see-gzips-huffman-table-and-blocks), which pointed me towards a small program named [infgen](https://github.com/madler/infgen) which can output a human readable description of a gzip, zlib, or deflate stream.
+However, that gave me this thread: [What tool lets me see gzip's Huffman table and blocks?](https://stackoverflow.com/questions/28253173/what-tool-lets-me-see-gzips-huffman-table-and-blocks), which pointed me towards a small program named [infgen](https://github.com/madler/infgen) which can output a human readable description of a gzip, zlib, or deflate stream.
 I saved this for later, did a bit of research, and remembered the existence of per-file compression.
 Searching "zip check algorithm" gave me: [How to determine compression method of a ZIP/RAR file](https://stackoverflow.com/questions/6896487/how-to-determine-compression-method-of-a-zip-rar-file), which pointed me towards the Python package [hachoir](https://pypi.org/project/hachoir/).

-Each individual file should have the compressed data with the Huffman Tree used, so to find the Huffman Trees (which are, again, for *compression*), I'd need to first get the data of each file out of the zip, and ignore any information storing stuff like directory structure (which are for *archiving*).
+Each individual file should have its own compressed data with the Huffman Tree used, so to find the Huffman Trees (which are, again, for *compression*), I'd need to first get the data of each file out of the zip, and ignore any information storing stuff like directory structure (which are for *archiving*).

 `hachoir` comes with a bunch of parsers for binary files, including zip files (and it turns out to be far more convenient than searching up the spec and opening the file in a hex editor).
 I used `hachoir-urwid challenge.zip` to investigate.